pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     ₹25.0000
     ```

-    see  [plunker](https://plnkr.co/edit/cjYyN9RjvtsxIdmn3PCz?p=preview) for live example.
+    see  [Plunker](https://plnkr.co/edit/cjYyN9RjvtsxIdmn3PCz?p=preview) for more examples.

 ## Number

-- [Number](https://docs.angularjs.org/api/ng/filter/number) filter format the number as a Text.
-- Number filter can be used in HTML Template as well as in JavaScript.
+The [number](https://docs.angularjs.org/api/ng/filter/number) filter formats a number as text.
+This filter can be used in HTML Template as well as in JavaScript.

     **HTML Template**